chandantiwari/mindmeld/README.txt

 base astrological information.
 Good resuls obtained here would prove that a pseudoscience - science connection exists, and that could mean pseudoscience might not be so pseudo after all.
-On ~400 records with 7% random test split we are able to get a total of 52% AUC on the test set (for regression trees), for predicting top two MBTI functions (NeTi,NiTe, etc).
+On ~400 records with 10% random test split we are able to get a total of 54% AUC on the test set , for predicting top two MBTI functions (NeTi,NiTe, etc).
 More data would definitely make a positive difference.

 In the input data for each person, the top two functions are 1-hot encoded, INTP for example has both Ti and Ne as 1.
 Each of these